 All kinds of smoking, whether tobacco or cannabis, introduces carcinogens into your oral cavity that will greatly affect your teeth and gum health.
-Burning plant-based materials involves high temperatures that irritate oral tissues and can lead to cellular disruption in some cases.
-Since many cannabis smokers are also tobacco smokers, it’s difficult to study whether one or the other carries a more significant risk.
+Burning plant-based materials involve high temperatures that irritate oral tissues and can lead to cellular disruption in some cases.
+Since many cannabis smokers are also tobacco smokers, it’s difficult to study whether one or the other carries more significant risk.

-One known oral abnormality that can result from regular use is leukoplakia, or cannabis stomatitis.
+One known oral abnormality that can result from regular use is leukoplakia or cannabis stomatitis.
 This condition may result in the development of malignant neoplasias and should be closely monitored by your dentist.
 Cannabis smokers are also at elevated risk of aggressive head and neck cancers, which studies have linked to regular cannabis use, though research into the linkage is still underway and somewhat inconclusive at this point.

 How can I help prevent cannabis-related oral health issues?

 The best and most effective way to prevent cannabis-related oral health issues is to practice a regular oral hygiene regimen.
-Brushing twice daily and flossing regularly are critical.
+Brushing twice daily and flossing regularly is critical.
 Also, regular topical fluoride has been shown to decrease the risks.
 To combat cottonmouth, many dental professionals recommend chewing sugar-free gum, which has the effect of stimulating saliva production.

-And of course, making sure you have your regular cleanings and screenings with your dentist are the best line of defense.
+And of course, making sure you have your regular cleanings and screenings with your dentist is the best line of defense.
 Proper professional care will always help you maintain a great smile.
 Give us a call at Westerville Dental Associates to learn more or schedule an appointment at (614) 756-3664.